Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After our break we said goodbye to our Aussie friends, as they were going through to Rabaçal on their day seven of the Camino Portugués.
 They were planning a rest day in Coimbra, the next destination after Rabaçal, so we hoped we would catch up to them in two days.
 We synchronized our phones with WhatsApp so we could stay in touch over wifi.

-At 15.7 kilometers, the Camino comes to a T-intersection and takes a left turn onto an improved gravel road as it climbs towards Netos.
+After 15.8 kilometers, the Camino comes to a T-intersection and takes a left turn onto an improved gravel road as it climbs towards Netos.
+Below is the signpost along the gravel lane for Netos, the next town.

-After turning onto the Rua da Liberdade in Netos, walking through the small town, in another four hundred meters or so, this white house is the next turning point to the left.
+After turning right onto the Rua da Liberdade in Netos, walking through the small town, in another four hundred meters or so, this white house is the next turning point to the left.

 The lane takes you back into the woods...